ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     The pre-hash function is the first 64 bytes of the output from SHAKE256, see `PSA_ALG_SHAKE256_512`.

-    When used these functions, the provided ``hash`` parameter is the truncated SHAKE256 message digest.
+    When used to sign or verify a hash, the ``hash`` parameter is the truncated SHAKE256 message digest.

-    The default signature functions use the empty string as the context, that is they use  a zero-length context.
-To use a non-zero-length context, use one of the functions that support supplied contexts, for example `psa_sign_hash_with_context()` or `psa_verify_message_with_context()`.
+    The signature functions without a context parameter use a zero-length context when computing or verifying signatures.
+    To use a non-zero-length context, use the signature functions that accept a context parameter, for example, `psa_sign_hash_with_context()` or `psa_verify_message_with_context()`

     .. subsection:: Usage